AceCentre/RelayKeys/README.md

 - [The Adafruit - Bluefruit LE Friend - nRF51822 - v3.0](https://www.adafruit.com/product/2267) (Buy in the [UK from Pimoroni](https://shop.pimoroni.com/products/adafruit-bluefruit-le-friend-ble-4-0-nrf51822-v1-0#description)).
 Carry on reading [here to see how to set this up](#setup-bluefruit-le-friend).

 ### Don't have any hardware yet?
+Want to see what the software does?

-Alternatively you can try out the code without any hardware.
+If you are developing the 'server' side of things and want to try out the code you can run this without any hardware by having a null serial terminal.
 To do this, in a terminal run:

 	python resources/demoSerial.py